jpromanonet/jpromanonet/README.md

 Hey there :wave:

-I'm Juan, a senior full-stack engineer, dev-ops engineer and teacher
+I'm Juan, a senior full-stack engineer, dev-ops engineer and teacher with robust problem-solving skills and more than 9 years of proven experience in creating and designing software solutions for different companies.

+Want to know more? <a href="https://jpromano.net">Check out my portfolio</a>

+## 📌 Currently working as

+:zap: Tech Leader at <a href="https://github.com/thebitar">The Bit</a>

+:zap: Mentor at <a href="https://github.com/nucba">Nucba</a>

 <p align = "center">
  <img src="https://www.codewars.com/users/jpromanonet/badges/large"/>